Condo Living FAQs

 We take the time to ensure you are fully oriented into the condo lifestyle and your new condominium home.

-How is my interim occupancy date established?
+How likely is it that my occupancy date will change?

 Your interim occupancy date is the target date upon which it is estimated that your home will be completed and available for occupancy.
 This date is dependent upon the construction schedule along with factors that may affect that schedule, and the particular location of your suite.
 You will be kept up to date on the progress of the development, and will be given a revised occupancy date, if required by the builder.
 When you move into your new home on the firm occupancy date, you may be in the ‘interim occupancy’ period if the condominium has not yet been registered.